v1ez/v1-bot/README.md

 <br />

 > ### How To Use
-> 1. Download the v1 bot.zip file
+> 1. Download the Source Code.zip file
 > 2. Extract it and put your token in the config.json
 > 3. Run v1 bot